Carolyn Elya, Ph.D.

 RSI Post-Baccalaureate Scholar

 Jessenia earned her B.A. in Ecology and Evolutionary Biology from Princeton University in 2024.
-In the Elya lab, she is investigating the causal link between fungal invasion of the brain and behavior, as well as helping kickstart an effort to catalogue wild zombies.
+In the Elya lab, she is investigating the causal link between fungal invasion of the brain and behavior and the driving force behind our Zombuddies project.

 jyupanguiyupa@g.harvard.edu